luca-s/fdsnws-download/README.md

 ## Waveform data

  It is possible to **download the waveforms** too.
-The script uses the previously downloaded catalog data (csv and QUAKEML files) and will download the waveforms for each event:
+The script uses the previously downloaded catalog data (csv and QUAKEML files) and will download the waveforms for each event (using the interval: event time ~ latest pick):

 <pre>
  python fdsnws-download.py --waveforms catalog-dir catalog.csv